reactivity & aggression

 - For puppies up to 24 weeks

-- Held at our Comber clinic
+- Held at Comber clinic (1xhour)

 - Advice by a qualified animal behaviourist